What Gadgets Can You Charge With a Powermat Wireless Charger?

 Sony PlayStation Portable (PSP):

-Use Sony PSP tip (blanketed).
-Note that the receiver backs do not want to be eliminated for recreation play.
-Receivers for other game consoles are beneath development.
+Use a Sony PSP tip (blanketed).
+Note that the receiver backs should not be eliminated for recreation play.
+Receivers for other game consoles are under development.

 Other Devices:

-iPod Touch: There is dedicated support for the iPod Touch; it calls for fitting a unique PowerMat well-suited receiver case (purchased one after the other).
-The iPod Touch also can be charged with a special PowerCube Apple tip (covered) or receiver dock (purchased one by one).
+iPod Touch: There is dedicated support for the iPod Touch, which requires fitting a unique PowerMat well-suited receiver case (purchased one after the other).
+The iPod Touch can also be charged with a special PowerCube Apple tip (covered) or receiver dock (purchased one by one).

 iPod (other models): Use Apple tip (blanketed) or receiver dock (bought one after the other).

-Some Kodak cameras: Use Sony PSP tip (protected).
+For some Kodak cameras, use the Sony PSP tip (protected).

 Next articleGeorgia Tech Apartments